YusufSina/Punch-the-Barbarians/README.md

 # Punch-the-Barbarians
 How many times can you punch the barbarians in the game ?
+With jQuery

 Download the File.